 Since the plate was introduced in July of that year, more than 6,000 have been sold.
 Each plate purchased generates $25 for the Breast Cancer Fund of Ohio.
 These funds are used in our efforts to provide emergency, temporary financial assistance and other critical services to breast cancer patients in Ohio.

-Research studies have shown that patients who receive quality education and have a strong support system with access to quality care have much higher rates of survival.
+Research studies have shown that patients who receive quality education, have a strong support system, and have ready access to quality care have much higher rates of survival.
 The ultimate principle of the Fund is to promote timely access to quality breast cancer treatment for all who are diagnosed with this disease.

 Breast cancer will not be cured and research cannot advance unless Ohioans have access to quality, affordable breast screening, diagnosis, treatment and follow up care and support services.
 The following are Breast Cancer Fund of Ohio's Core Values regarding access to quality breast health care and support services:

 The Breast Cancer Fund of Ohio is a 501(c)(3) tax exempt, nonprofit organization.
 Your donations are tax deductible to the full extent of the law.